-UPDATE 2-Norway central bank cuts rates to zero to soften coronavirus impact
+REFILE-UPDATE 3-Norway central bank cuts rates to zero to soften coronavirus impact

 * Expects rates to stay at zero for several years

-* Crown currency weakens against euro (Adds background)
+* Crown currency weakens against euro

 By Terje Solsvik and Victoria Klesty

-OSLO, May 7 (Reuters) - Norway’s central bank has cut its key interest rate to a record-low zero percent from 0.25%, it said on Thursday in a surprise move, seeking to cushion an economy reeling from the COVID-19 pandemic.
+OSLO, May 7 (Reuters) - Norway’s central bank cut its key interest rate on Thursday to a record-low zero percent from 0.25% in a surprise move, seeking to cushion an economy reeling from the COVID-19 pandemic.

 Most economists polled by Reuters had predicted rates would stay on hold.

-It was Norges Bank’s third rate cut in less than two months, slashing the cost of borrowing from 1.5%, and rates are likely to stay at zero for the next several years, its forecasts showed.
+It was Norges Bank’s third rate cut in less than two months, slashing the cost of borrowing from 1.5%, and rates are likely to stay at zero at least until the end of 2023, its forecasts showed.

-“We do not envisage making further policy rate cuts,” Governor Oeystein Olsen said in a statement.
+“We expect activity in the Norwegian economy to decline by around 5% in 2020, a decline of a magnitude that we have not seen since World War Two,” Governor Oeystein Olsen told a news conference.

+“Activity in the economy is expected to pick up as containment measures are eased.
+But it will likely take time for output and employment to return to the levels prevailing before the pandemic.”

+Norges Bank is unlikely to join Denmark, Switzerland or the European Central Bank in cutting its policy rate into negative territory, although it has not completely excluded doing so.

+“The way we see things going forward, we don’t foresee any further rate cuts.
+But then we add that ... the committee is especially focused on having well-functioning financial, including money, markets.
+So nothing is dismissed,” Olsen said.

-Norges Bank now predicts the mainland economy, which excludes oil and gas output, will contract by 5.2% in 2020, down from a March 13 forecast of 0.4% growth.
-It expects growth of 3.0% in 2021, up from 1.3% seen earlier.
+The mainland economy, which excludes oil and gas output, is now expected to contract by 5.2% in 2020, down from a March 13 forecast of 0.4% growth.
+The bank expects growth of 3.0% in 2021, up from 1.3% seen earlier.

-The crown currency, which has weakened from the twin impacts of the novel coronavirus and a crash in oil prices, fell to trade against the euro at 11.14 at 0811 GMT, down from 11.07 just before the 0800 GMT rate announcement.
+The crown, Norway’s currency, fell to trade at 11.09 against the euro at 0933 GMT, down from 11.07 just before the 0800 GMT rate announcement.
+It had already weakened from the twin impacts of the novel coronavirus and a crash in oil prices.

 “This decision comes unexpected, and is not in line with consensus,” Nordea Markets said in a note to clients.